 At Thomas Jefferson Middle School, students have the opportunity to join boys and girls inter-scholastic sports teams, and compete against other schools.
 Our Middle School is a great coaching and teaching incubator for students who may want to continue their pursuit of athletics at the varsity level.

-All 7th and 8th grade athletes must have a current physical dated February 1, 2017 or after and proof of insurance filed with the school to practice, tryout and compete.
+All 7th and 8th grade athletes must have a current physical dated February 1, 2018 or after and proof of insurance filed with the school to practice, tryout and compete (physicals are now required every two years with Doctors approval).

 All students will need to pay a $10 school insurance fee in order to participate (onetime fee a year).